microsoft/WinDbg-Samples/TTD/docs/TTDLiveRecorder.h/ILiveRecorder_DumpHeaps.md

 Note that this method might record a large amount of data in the trace file.
-TTD doesn't perform any differential or incremental snapshotting, so the entirety of the process heaps will be recorded each time the mnethod is called.
+TTD doesn't perform any differential or incremental snapshotting, so the entirety of the process heaps will be recorded each time the method is called.

+Also note that in automatic mode [`TTD.exe -recordMode Automatic`](**TODO**: link), which is TTD's default, the recorder will already have recorded all the memory of the process as part of its initialization, so calling this method might be redundant and wasteful.
+Caution and common sense should be exercised to avoid bloating the trace file with large blocks of redundant data.

 ## Example of use